 The energy efficiency rating is a measure of the overall efficiency of a home.
-The higher the rating, the more energy efficient the home is and the lower the fuel bills are likely to be.
+The higher the rating the more energy efficient the home is and the lower the fuel bills are likely to be.

-Environmental Impact (CO2) Rating Very environmentally friendly - lower CO2 emissions
+Environmental Impact Rating (CO2)

 The environmental impact rating is a measure of a home's impact on the environment in terms of carbon dioxide (CO2) emissions.
-The higher the rating, the less impact it has on the environment.
+The higher the rating the less impact it has on the environment.